20ChaituR/neuralnets/README.md

 Each of the next lines contain a variable that configures a part of the training:

-Lambda Multiplier - how much to multiply the learning rate by each epoch\
-Learning Rate - the initial learning rate of the network\
-Maximum Epochs - the maximum number of epochs that will be run when training the network\
-Maximum Iterations - the maximum number of times to randomize the weights of the network and retrain it\
-Error Threshold - the neural net stops when it goes below this error

-## Structure of the Output

-Every iteration, if the error decreases the program will first print the diagnostic information of the training, then it will print the output of the neural network for each training case.
-The structure of this output is as follows:

-First, the input values are given in one line, separated by commas.
-Then, the expected output array is given.
-Finally, the neural network's output array is given.
-An example of this is:

-    Input:    1,1
-    Expected: 1,1,0
-    Output:   0.99,0.99,0.005

-Here, the input is 1, 1.
-The expected output for this input is 1, 1, 0.
-What the neural network outputted was 0.99, 0.99, 0.05.

-This same structure is repeated for every training case in the training data.
+    Min Weight:         the smallest value that the weights can be randomized to Max Weight:         the largest value that the weights can be randomized to Learning Rate:      the initial learning rate of the network Lambda Multiplier:  how much to multiply the learning rate by each epoch Maximum Epochs:     the number of epochs that will be run when training the network Maximum Iterations: the number of times the network is retrained Error Threshold:    the neural net stops when it goes below this error Printing Rate:      how often to print the error during training